-4 Is there any legislation mandating or allowing the establishment of a works council or workers' committee in the workplace?
+4 Is there any legislation mandating or allowing the establishment of employees' representatives in the workplace?

 The employer is required to organise elections at company level for staff delegates when the number of employees reaches 11 and for the works council when the number of employees reaches 50.
 Subject to certain conditions, a works council must also be elected at establishment level and either at group level or European level, or both.